buchananja/dpyp/README.md

 ## Use
 - dpypr allows users to gather target files from directories into data dictionaries.
-- Users can then apply cleaning and transformation funcions that are iteratively applied to all data in the dictionary, making batch processing quick to write and highly readable.
+- Users can then apply cleaning and transformation functions that are iteratively applied to all data in the dictionary, making batch processing quick to write and highly readable.